The Best 2020 Medicare Part D Drug Plans in Decatur, IL

 You have the option to refuse Part D drug coverage, but there are some penalties attached to that.

-For each month that you don’t have creditable drug coverage, you’re penalized 1% of the national base beneficiary premium (35 cents right now), and the final sum is added to your monthly Part D premium.
+For each month that you don’t have creditable drug coverage, you’re penalized 1% of the national base beneficiary premium (around 35 cents right now), and the final sum is added to your monthly Part D premium.

-If you want to avoid penalties and like the idea of having a drug plan just in case, it looks like the lowest cost plan in Decatur, IL is WellCare.
-The plan is called WellCare Value Script (PDP).
+If you want to avoid penalties and like the idea of having a drug plan just in case, the lowest premium plans in Macon County are $13.20 per month (Humana Walmart Value Rx Plan or WellCare Wellness Rx).

 If you need help with your drug plan, please contact us!
 We are your local, trusted Medicare agents and will go above and beyond to make sure you have the best coverage for the lowest price.